 - Online BLS certification.
 Washington state offers this and recertification

 No skills check is necessary in order to receive your ACLS, BLS or PALS certification or your ACLS, BLS or PALS renewal.
 Washington makes it as easy as signing up, studying up and passing the test.

 We want all of our customers to be fully satisfied with our ACLS, PALS and BLS certification.
 Washington offers these classes.
 The BLS, PALS and ACLS recertification; Washington offers these as well.
-So, all of our courses come with a six-month refund guarantee.
+So, all of our courses come with a three-month refund guarantee.
 We offer this unprecedented guarantee simply for your peace of mind.